 Harassment and Assault

 Murray Edwards believes that all students have the right to live and study without harassment of any kind.
-We have a Dignity@Study policy which sets out the principles of this, and also a procedure which sets out what you can do if you are the victim of harassment or assault.
+We have a procedure which sets out what you can do if you are the victim of harassment or assault.
 Further advice on sexual harassment and assault is provided here.
 The MECSU Women's Officer and Welfare Officer also run compulsory consent workshops for all freshers within the first few weeks of term.

 Cambridge Rape Crisis provides comprehensive information on all aspects of support following rape or sexual assault.
 They can be contacted by calling 01223 245888 or emailing firstname.lastname@example.org